 - In CHUV, the transit system is already overburdened.

-- There are 409 new housing units in the pipeline for additional development right now – a 31% increase in current housing, yet there are no current plans to invest in the transit needed to keep up with the growth that is already coming.
+- There are over 600 new housing units in the pipeline for additional development right now – a nearly 50% increase in current housing, yet there are no current plans to invest in the transit needed to keep up with the growth that is already coming.

 - The planned upzones and expansion of CHUV will increase the burden on our slow bus system further.

 We must either build the transit to accommodate the growth, or adjust the growth to be realistic about the basic mobility needs of our community.